 Energy intensity (ratio of electricity consumption to revenue) in Wh/€

-(1) The figures refer to our 10 own and our rented data centers; from 2018 onwards, they relate to the data centers for IONOS, Arsys, Fasthosts, and Strato, plus the data centers for 1&1 IONOS Cloud, home.pl, InterNetX, and World4You.
-Electricity consumption for 1&1 Drillisch’s data centers is included under the electricity consumption data for its office buildings (see page 85), since it is not currently possible to capture consumption separately.
+(1) The figures refer to our 10 own and our rented data centers; they relate to the data centers for IONOS, Arsys, Fasthosts, and Strato, plus the data centers for IONOS Cloud, home.pl, InterNetX, and World4You.
+Electricity consumption for 1&1 AG’s data centers is included under the energy consumption data for its office buildings, since it is not currently possible to capture consumption separately.

-(2) The reduction in electricity consumption in 2019 and in the 2020 reporting period is due to a number of factors; see the section entitled “Increased energy efficiency” on page 82.
+(2) The reduction in electricity consumption in the reporting period 2020 is due to a number of factors; see the section entitled “Increased energy efficiency”

 In 2018, we took the decision to introduce an energy management system (EnMS) complying with ISO 50001.
 This EnMS covers the IONOS and Strato data centers that we operate ourselves and in which we can therefore manage energy consumption.
 Using it allows us to continuously pursue our goals of increasing energy efficiency and ensuring transparency.
-As a result, the EnMS helps identify and stop potential energy wastage, hence cutting costs, and to identify and comply with external requirements such as regular energy audits.
+As a result, the EnMS helps identify and remedy potential energy wastage, hence cutting costs, and to identify and comply with external requirements such as regular energy audits.
 In this way, it makes an important contribution to sustainability management and can have a positive impact on our reputation and market position.
-The EnMS was successfully audited and certified in the 2020 reporting period.
+The EnMS was successfully audited and certified in 2021.

-The air conditioning system at the Baden Airpark data center was successfully renewed in 2020.
-As a result, we were already able to make energy savings of 15% in the reporting period.
-2021 will see the start of construction of a new, high-performance data center in the Birmingham region of the United Kingdom.
-This will replace the existing UK data center in Gloucester in coming years.
+The air conditioning system at the Logrono data center in Spain was successfully renewed in 2021.
+As a result, we already made energy savings of 10% in the reporting period.
+2022 will see the commissioning of our new, high-performance data center in the Birmingham region of the UK.
+This will replace the existing UK data center in Gloucester in the coming years.
 The project aims both to increase capacity and to enhance operational efficiency in the United Kingdom.
-Current plans are for an improvement in energy efficiency of at least 20% in comparison to the existing data center.
+Current plans expect an improvement in energy consumption of at least 20% in comparison to the existing data center.

 In addition, we are implementing a continuous stream of projects and measures to reduce electricity consumption and increase energy efficiency:

 The demands placed on data centers are increasing all the time – both in terms of performance and regarding environmental aspects.
 The challenge for operators is to find a balance between ensuring high-availability, secure operations on the one hand, and cost and energy efficiency on the other.
-When it became clear that capacity requirements at one of the Group’s data centers in Spain would be exceeded, expanding our own data center soon emerged as a cost-effective solution.
+When it became clear in 2019 that efficiency targets at one of the Group’s data centers in the United Kingdom could not be met, constructing a new data center soon emerged as a cost-effective solution.
 The next step was to design this so as to offer the right combination of availability, energy efficiency, construction time, and simple, flexible operations.
 Structured project planning allowed IONOS to implement an extremely cost-effective data center.
 The new design focuses on the elegant arrangement of the technical components and is based on the concept of distributed redundancy.
-In addition, the data center features adiabatic free cooling, in which the evaporation chill produced by air and water is used for cooling.
+The latter was designed throughout in line with the Uptime Institute Tier IV classification – one of the most highly redundant operating standards in the data center ecosystem.

 The new data center design also features a “pay as you grow” approach.
-The center has been constructed in such a way that it can be extended on the fly at any time if needed.
+All data centers that are newly built by us, including the one in the United Kingdom, are constructed in such a way that they can be extended on the fly at any time if needed.
 Only essential components are installed and operated to start with – a highly cost-effective approach.
 As a result, there are no excess units that have to be replaced at some point because they are showing signs of age even though they have never been used.
 This conserves valuable resources and saves on maintenance costs, while equipment that has not yet been installed also does not consume any power.
 IONOS uses this approach for large components such as UPS units, cooling generators, and cooling units.
-The design of the new data center gives IONOS a scalable, energy-efficient, state-of-the-art server and cloud infrastructure that offers high availability and an attractive price-performance ratio to match.
+The new data center design gives IONOS a scalable, energy-efficient, state-of-the-art server and cloud infrastructure that offers high availability and an attractive price-performance ratio to match.
 The success of the design means it will be used as the new standard for all future data center projects at IONOS.

 Our fiber-optic network ensures economic efficiency and enables society to benefit from increasingly powerful, rapid data transfer.
-Today’s technology permits internet speeds of up to 100 GBit/s and represents the most powerful transmission technology by far.
+Today’s technology currently permits internet speeds of up to 100 GBit/s and represents the most powerful transmission technology by far.
 What is more, demand for higher bandwidth is constantly rising.
 However, since fiber optics are not available everywhere in Germany yet, 1&1 Versatel is continuing to constantly expand our fiber-optic network.
-In 2019, extensive additions were made to 1&1 Versatel’s network, which was further optimized for our customers using more powerful network technology.
-At the end of the 2020 reporting period, our fiber-optic network was approximately 50,900 km long, compared to roughly 48,500 km the previous year.
-The network has been continuously expanded in recent years and is one of the largest and most powerful in Germany, already providing a large number of cities and municipalities with high-speed internet services.
+Extensive additions were made to 1&1 Versatel’s network in recent years, with the addition of powerful network technology further optimizing it for our customers.
+Our fiber-optic network was approximately 52,600 km long at the end of the 2021 reporting period, compared to roughly 50,900 km in 2020.
+This continuous network expansion means that 1&1 Versatel has one of the largest and most powerful fiber-optic networks in Germany and already provides a large number of cities and municipalities with high-speed internet services.

 Since 2012, 1&1 Versatel has managed energy consumption using an ISO 14001-based environmental management system (EMS).
 We also give reducing our electricity consumption and associated environmental impacts a high priority in our fiber-optic network operations.
 The measures that need to be taken to achieve this are developed on the basis of the data from the EMS.